|Type of tour:||Self-guided|

 Helmet rental is not available on this tour.
 For safety and hygiene purposes, we recommend that you bring your own helmet or plan to purchase one upon arrival.

 The route is mostly flat, especially in the Danube valley, with some hilly stretches in the Salzkammergut.
-It is an excellent tour for families with children.

 "We thoroughly enjoyed the visit and particularly enjoyed the lovely scenery, history and culture, and the overall biking experience.
 We felt that the tour route and hotels were well chosen, the bicycles well suited to us, and the hotels and support services provided to us very helpful and comfortable.